 Here the sense or meaning of the sentence is the same, but the first one is for attributive use and the second one for predicative use.

-CLASSIFICATIONS OF ADJECTIVE:
+TYPES OF ADJECTIVE:

-Adjectives are classified into the following types:
+Adjectives are classified into eight types:

 This is made from proper nouns.
 For example– The Asian style, Punjabi dish.